Yasho-Bapat/gittuf/docs/get-started.md

 > For `windows`, the `.exe` extension needs to be included for the binary
 > (as `filename.exe`), signature (as `filename.exe.sig`) and certificate
 > (as `filename.exe.pem`) files.
-> Similarly, `sudo install` needs to be changed to `Start-Process` along with
-> the destination path.
-Explicit instructions are listed below.

 ### Unix-based operating systems